2.1 Python Plugin API

 2.1.2 Resolving Selectors / Presenter Mode

-Selector prefix is something that has to be handled by the keywords itself.
-First step should be to resolve the selector:
+Selector prefix is something that has to be handled by the keyword itself.
+The first step should be to resolve the selector:

 @keyword